Steve Flynn RE/MAX Crest Realty- Burnaby

 Read

-The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver* is currently $1,170,700.
-This represents a 2.4% increase from March 2023 and a 7.4% decrease from April 2022.
+The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver* is $1,165,300.
+This represents a 2.7 per cent decrease over July 2024 and a 0.7 per cent decrease compared to May 2025.

 Specifically: